 Contact the market operator directly to discuss pitch availability/suitability.

-The completed form should be returned to the council at least 4 weeks (28 days) before the date you wish to commence trading to the following address:
+The completed form should be returned to us at least four weeks (28 days) before you want to start trading.

 The design and construction of any food premises should provide a safe working environment.
 The design must eliminate risk of cross-contamination of foods at all stages of preparation, processing, storage, delivery and sale and prevent the entry and infestation by pests or domestic animals.